-If you are rebranding your business or starting a new brand, there is something you should now consider for your brand positioning.
+If you are rebranding your business or starting a new brand, there is something relatively new you should consider for your brand positioning.

 That is, how do LLMs see your brand?

-Below are some examples of large and small one-word brands that do well in LLM results (Google AI Mode, ChatGPT Search) because they are not dictionary terms.
+Below are some examples of large and small one-word brands that do well in LLM results (Google AI Mode, ChatGPT) because they are not dictionary terms.

 Real World Brand Examples

-One and two-syllable brands are best, but three and four are fine if they roll off the tongue.
+Two-syllable brands are best, but three and four-syllable brands are fine if they roll off the tongue.

 - Clearspeed